Call for JCMT Proposals for Semester 14A

 (Applicants from the University of Hawaii have a different deadline).

-Semester 13B at the JCMT will provide the last opportunity to observe during
+This will provide the last opportunity to observe with JCMT under the present partnership.

-(Proposals recently granted long-term status into 13B do not need resubmitting).
+Proposals recently granted long-term status into 14A do not need

 Projects which request the heterodyne instruments and/or weather